+This course explores the history of nurse-midwifery in the United States and is designed to orient students to the roles, settings, responsibilities, and requirements for certified nurse-midwife (CNM) practice.
+The course will explore how interdisciplinary team relationships and professional organizations influence midwifery scope of practice, as well as how regulations affect the profession's ability to respond to the health needs of communities.
+After examining demographics, key health indicators, and disparities in their home communities, students will identify existing and potential strategies to address community needs.
 The content of this course includes the historical development and evolution of nurse-midwifery, birth centers.
 The course will highlight the major turning points in the interrelated development of medicine, nursing, and nurse-midwifery within the major social, political, and economic changes, from the industrial revolution to the establishment of the medical industrial complex to the technological revolution of the new millennium.
 Course content includes the impact of the development of the birth center concept on the delivery of maternity care.
 Also included in the course is content regarding the role and function of nurse-midwives, including the evidence and ethical basis of nurse-midwifery practice, the legal regulation of nurse-midwives, health policy as it impacts nurse-midwifery practice, and the critical role individual nurse-midwives play in sustaining the profession, and transitioning roles from nurse to nurse-midwife.

-Prerequisite: Admission to FNUPrerequisite or concurrent: PC701
+Prerequisite: Admission to FNU